ttarnok/instrument-swap-api/README.md

 Allows you to update an existing instrument.
 Requires authentication, the given instrument id in the url path should match to an instrument with an owner user id specified in the JTW Access Token claim.

-The request body needs to be in JSON format and includes the instrument fields that need to be modified:
+The request body needs to be in JSON format and includes the instrument properties that need to be modified:
 - `name` - string
 - `manufacturer` - string
 - `manufacture_year` - int